carlosrojas/halfedge_mesh/README.md

     python setup.py test

-Note: this will not work wih python 2.6 due to argparse dependency.
+Note: this will not work with python 2.6 due to argparse dependency.

 ##Help
 Email me, Carlos Rojas at <crojas@ucdavis.edu>